WHAT YOU NEED TO KNOW ABOUT MARYLAND FLOOD INSURANCE

 Who should buy flood insurance?

 No building is absolutely safe from flooding, because you never know what amount of heavy rain or which human error will lead to this disaster.
-As Baltimore basement waterproofing professionals, we would recommend to protect your property from any future floods if you know for sure your home or your neighbor’s home has flooded before.
+As Maryland basement waterproofing professionals, we would recommend protecting your property from any future floods if you know for sure your home or your neighbor’s home has flooded before.

 Note: homes and commercial properties located in high-risk flood areas and mortgaged from federally regulated or insured lenders and are required to have flood insurance.